Focus

 > Although every individual is unique, each of us also reveals to others something about the family, ethnic group, nationality or religion to which we belong.
 When people meet us they also meet our mothers and fathers, our aunts and uncles, our siblings too.

 > Jesus says we can know who God is and what God is like by knowing him--Jesus reveals God to us; he and God are one.
-There is a place for each of us in the Father’s Kingdom because the Father’s love transcends time and space and human limitations or conditions.
+There is a place for each of us in the Father’s Kingdom because the Father’s love transcends time and space, human limitations and conditions.

 > By living as the Body of Christ on earth, each of us--and the families and faith communities to which we belong--can reveal the eternal God to others by imitating Jesus.
 People can encounter and experience God’s mercy and love in us, if only imperfectly, when we believe and act as Jesus did.